Rules and Guidelines for Gorilla Trekkers in Uganda and Rwanda

 Gorilla Trekking- Rules – Guide Lines The Do’s and Don’ts for Gorilla Trekkers

-The Same Gorilla Trekking- Rules – Guide Lines apply to the 4-hour Gorilla Habituation Experience in The Rushaga Area of Bwindi Impenetrable Forest in Uganda except there are only 4 participants.
+The Same Gorilla Trekking- Rules – Guide Lines apply to the 4-hour Gorilla Habituation Experience in The Rushaga Area of Bwindi Impenetrable Forest in Uganda, except there are only 4 participants.

-On a daily basis, before the actual hike commences, Trekkers meet at the briefing point to go through a short briefing procedure in which some of the gorilla tracking rules and guidelines below will be reiterated.
+Daily, before the actual hike commences, Trekkers meet at the briefing point to go through a short briefing procedure in which some of the gorilla tracking rules and guidelines below will be reiterated.

 Before gorilla tracking starts:

 - Ensure to have your hands washed before you head out for the gorilla tracking hike, whether in Rwanda or Uganda.
-This is also aimed at encouraging the highest level of cleanliness like how the contemporary statement goes, “we are as clean as our own hands”.
+This is also aimed at encouraging the highest level of cleanliness like how the contemporary statement goes, “we are as clean as our own hands.”

 During the hike:

-- You are requested to keep your voices at a very low volume as you head to track the mountain gorillas and to even be quieter when you finally meet them.
-This is so that you do not disrupt their peace, but also to allow you the opportunity to enjoy other wildlife species along the trail especially the birds, golden monkeys and butterflies.
+- You are requested to keep your voices at a very low volume as you head to track the mountain gorillas and even to be quieter when you finally meet them.
+This is so that you do not disrupt their peace but also to allow you the opportunity to enjoy other wildlife species along the trail, especially the birds, golden monkeys, and butterflies.